Stephen Shames

 Stephen Shames (born 1947, in Cambridge, Massachusetts) is an American photojournalist who for over 50 years has used his photography to raise awareness of social issues, with a particular focus on child poverty, solutions to child poverty, and race.
 He testified about child poverty to the United States Senate in 1986.
 Shames was named a Purpose Prize Fellow in 2010 by Encore.org for his work helping AIDS orphans and former child soldiers in Africa.
+Kehrer Verlag is publishing his retrospective, Stephen Shames: a lifetime in photography.

 Photography

-Shames is the author of fifteen photography book monographs, including: Comrade Sisters: Women of the Black Panther Party (ACC Art Books, 2022) co-authored with Ericka Huggins,Stephen Shames, Une Retrospective (Maison de la Photographie Robert Doisneau de Gentilly), Power to the People: The World of the Black Panthers (Abrams, 2016), co-authored with Bobby Seale, Outside the Dream: Child Poverty in America (Aperture), Pursuing the Dream: What Helps Children and Their Families Succeed(Aperture), The Black Panthers (Aperture), Bronx Boys (University of Texas Press, 2014), Facing Race, Free to Grow, and Transforming Lives; and an electronic book Bronx Boys (FotoEvidence, 2011).
+Shames is the author of eleven photography book monographs and a zine, including: Stephen Shames: A Lifetime in Photography (Kehrer Verlag, 2024), Comrade Sisters: Women of the Black Panther Party (ACC Art Books, 2022) co-authored with Ericka Huggins,Stephen Shames, Une Retrospective (Maison de la Photographie Robert Doisneau de Gentilly), Power to the People: The World of the Black Panthers (Abrams, 2016), co-authored with Bobby Seale, Outside the Dream: Child Poverty in America (Aperture), Pursuing the Dream: What Helps Children and Their Families Succeed(Aperture), The Black Panthers (Aperture), Bronx Boys (University of Texas Press, 2014), Facing Race, Free to Grow, and Transforming Lives;

+Shames is the author of a zine Youth (Dashwood, 2023) and an electronic book Bronx Boys (FotoEvidence, 2011).
+Shames is the author of two dozen zines and self-published book books.
 Shames wrote and directed two videos: Friends of the Children and Children of Northern Uganda.

 Shames is represented in the United States by Steven Kasher in New York City.
 Shames is represented in Europe by the Galerie Esther Woerdehoff in Paris and Geneva.
 He is affiliated with Polaris Images photo agency in New York.

+Art Museum Permanent Collections & Exhibits

-Shames’ images are in the permanent collections of 40 international museums and collection, including: the Metropolitan Museum of Art, New York; Museum of Modern Art, New York; International Center of Photography, New York; National Portrait Gallery, Washington, D.C.; Dolph Briscoe Center for American History at the University of Texas, Austin, Texas;Museum of Photographic Arts, San Diego; University of California's Bancroft Library, Berkeley; San Jose Museum of Art; Museum of Fine Arts, Houston; San Francisco Museum of Modern Art, San Francisco; the Schomburg Center for Research in Black Culture, New York; the National Museum of African American History and Culture, Washington, DC; and the Foundation Sindika Dokolo, Luanda, Angola.
+Shames’ images are in the permanent collections of 40 international museums and collection, including: the Metropolitan Museum of Art, New York; Museum of Modern Art, New York; Museum of Fine Art BostonInternational Center of Photography, New York; National Portrait Gallery, Washington, D.C.; Dolph Briscoe Center for American History at the University of Texas, Austin, Texas;Museum of Photographic Arts, San Diego; University of California's Bancroft Library, Berkeley; San Jose Museum of Art; Museum of Fine Arts, Houston; San Francisco Museum of Modern Art, San Francisco; the Schomburg Center for Research in Black Culture, New York; the National Museum of African American History and Culture, Washington, DC; and the Foundation Sindika Dokolo, Luanda, Angola.